Ex-Foedus/watchtower/README.md

 ## 🧰 Core Components

+- [Docker Socket Proxy](https://github.com/Tecnativa/docker-socket-proxy): Secured proxy for Homepage to watch Docker
+- [Homepage](https://gethomepage.dev): Easily configurable dashboard with plugins for numerous core components
 - [Jellyfin](https://jellyfin.org): Plex competitor.
 Currently running comparisons.
 One advantage for Jellyfin is the lack of a SaaS and support for more media types (comics, audiobooks)
-- [Node Exporter](https://github.com/prometheus/node_exporter): Presents host resource metrics to be consumed by Prometheus and displayed by Grafana (see [Mothership](https://github.com/jovalle/mothership)).
+- [Node Exporter](https://github.com/prometheus/node_exporter): Presents host resource metrics to be consumed by Prometheus and displayed by Grafana
 - [Plex](https://plex.tv): Organizes and streams media
 - [Traefik](https://traefik.io): Reverse proxy for serving other components with HTTPS enabled URLs.
 Using Let's Encrypt for quick and easy HTTPS certificates.
 - [Watchtower](https://containrrr.dev/watchtower/): No relation. 😅 Keeps an eye on colocated containers and updates them while I'm (hopefully) sleeping.